 2. Work out a plan

 At this step, you develop and work through three documents: a data collection plan, a data analysis plan, and an ROI calculation plan.
 This will be your project scope.
-It’ll allow you to monitor the progress and let you evaluate your own success at the evaluation process.
+It’ll allow you to monitor the progress and let you evaluate your own success in the evaluation process.

 The project scope should contain information about the objectives of the training, how you’re going to achieve them, a list of tools, and the deadlines.
 You also need to determine who is responsible for the implementation of each of the plan items.